 2. Organize a Movie Night

-Everyone loves a movie night.
+Everyone loves movie night.
 This is one fundraising event, where you can go as big or as small as you’d like—or as your venue allows.
 If you host it indoors with a white sheet and borrowed equipment you can save on the cost of renting a movie theater.
 Or, go all out by hiring a company to provide the equipment and have it outdoors in a park or athletic field.
 Charge an entry fee and then have a concessions stand for everyone to buy movie snacks.
-You can even sell package deals ahead of time that include a bag of popcorn or candy.
+You can even sell package deals ahead of time that includes a bag of popcorn or candy.

 Want to raise even more?
 Create a VIP section that can be raffled off.
 Sell tickets and the winner gets prime seating with chairs and blankets already laid out for them the night of the movie.

 3. Boo-grams and Valentine-grams

 This fundraising idea is a kid favorite.
 We chose Valentine’s Day and Halloween, but you could customize this one for just about any holiday or make one up!
 About two weeks before each holiday teachers or club leaders send home a sheet to be filled out with the names of people they want to send a ‘gram’ to.
 We charge $1 a ‘gram’.
 Then one evening the volunteer moms get together and create the ‘grams’ and attach a small piece of candy to them.
-They are then delivered to classrooms or special event location on the chosen holiday.
+They are then delivered to classrooms or special event locations on the chosen holiday.
 This fundraiser has easily brought in over $1000 each time for us.
-Here are a couple sources for flyers and ‘gram’ designs:
+Here are a couple of sources for flyers and ‘gram’ designs:

 4. Locker Decoration and Marquee